RKrahl/archive-tools/README.rst

 =============

 This package provides tools for managing archives.
-An archive in terms of this package is a compressed tar archive file with some embedded metadata on the included files.
-The metadata include the name, file stats, and checksums of the file.
+An archive in terms of this package is a (compressed) tar archive file with some embedded metadata on the included files.
+This metadata include the name, file stats, and checksums of the file.

-The package provides (actually, is supposed to provide) command line tools to enable the following tasks:
+The package provides a command line tool to enable the following
+tasks:

 + Create an archive, takes a list of files to include in the archive as input.